andrew103/dorm_automation_computer/PROJECT_TRACKER.md

 #### Flask routes

-* Flask route for "lights on"
-* Flask route for "lights off"
 * Flask route for "switch audio source"
   * sub-route for "andrew"
   * sub-route for "matt" or "matthew"